ttameshige/logistic_model_IR-laser_Cre-loxP/README.md

 This works on R with Stan.
 * input data: tab delimited file including objective variable (0 or 1 indicating occurance of Cre-loxP recombination) and explanatory variable (continuous values of laser power)
 * outputs: probability plots from logistic model
 * demoData_analysis.Rmd is a simple analysis example.
-If you would like to consider some effects of cell sizes, try modeling and significance test according to demoData_analysis_3.Rmd
+If you would like to consider some effects of cell sizes, try modeling and significance test according to demoData_analysis_3.Rmd.
+In it, *p*-value of the cell size effect is calculated by chi-square distribution-based method, but another calculation (parametric bootstrap approach) can be performed as in demoData_analysis_4pbLRT.Rmd.
+To run demoData_analysis_4pbLRT.Rmd, unzip original_model_parameters.zip.

 # output examples